Ashtamudi Lake

 Along both banks of the lake and its backwater canals, coconut groves and palm trees interspersed with towns and villages are seen.
 Kollam, (formerly Quilon) is an important historic port city located on the right bank of the lake.
 Boat cruises are operated by the Kollam Boat Club from Kollam to Alappuzha providing transport access to many other towns and villages along this route.
-Luxury houseboats also operate on the lake.
-The boat journey is an 8-hour trip, winding through lakes, canals and water bound villages.
-Chinese fishing nets, called cheena vala in Malayalam, are used by local fisherman and are a common sight along the waterway.
+Chinese fishing nets, called cheena vala in Malayalam, are used by local fishermen and are a common sight along the waterway.

 The lake and the city of Kollam on its banks and the Neendakara port at the confluence offer a means of transport for the state's trade and commerce in the cashew trading and processing industry as well as the marine products industry.

 The lake is the source of livelihood of many people living close by.
 Fishing, coconut husk retting for coir production and inland navigation services are the prominent businesses.

-In 2014, the Clam Governing Council of Ashtamudi lake became the first Marine Stewardship Council certified fishery in India for their sustainable clam fishing.

 The lake and the life on its shores have inspired many artists and writers.
 It has been the subject of many poems by the renowned poet Thirunalloor Karunakaran who was born and brought up on its banks.